Oath of office: Pakistan

-The oath of office of the President of Pakistan is as follows:
+The oath of office of the President of Pakistan is administered by the Chief Justice of Pakistan and is as follows:

-The oath of office of the Prime Minister of Pakistan is as follows:
+The oath of office of the Prime Minister of Pakistan is administered by the President of Pakistan and is as follows:

+Palestine

+Before assuming office, the President of Palestine take the following oath before the Legislative Council and in the presence of the Speaker of the Palestinian National Council and the President of the High Court:

 Philippines

 The oath of office of the President of the Philippines as written in the 1987 Constitution is as follows:

-The oath from the Filipino language version of the constitution was used for the inauguration of Presidents Fidel V. Ramos, Joseph Estrada, Benigno Aquino III and Bongbong Marcos:
+The oath from the Filipino language version of the constitution was used for the inauguration of Presidents Fidel V. Ramos, Joseph Estrada, Benigno Aquino III, and Bongbong Marcos:

 Prior to the 1987 Constitution the oath of office for the President of the Philippines is as follows:

 During the second inauguration of President Ferdinand Marcos, a Filipino language version of the 1935 Constitution oath of office was used.

 During the inauguration of President Corazon C. Aquino, this version was used:

 The oath of office requirement for all public officers and employees of the government including every member of the armed forces is as follows:

 The oath of office for all public officials and employees is as follows: